oat-sa/taohub-articles/articles/Frontend/Best Practices/styling.md

 Using generic name could lead to conflicts as they could be broadly used for different purposes.
 Unless, of course, the intent is to have a generic behavior, like `disabled` or `hidden`.
 But when we talk about scope class, it is better to rely on unique and self-explaining names.
-Please avoid also verbose styling, like Bootstrap use to do.
+Please avoid also verbose styling.
 This has the same downside as hardcoding the style within the markup.
 It couples hard meaning to the design, and this is not easy to apply proper design later on.

 ### Bad example: unspecific class names
 This HTML markup makes use of redundant class name, in different context,